trek-view/guides/mtp-desktop-uploader/developer-docs/untitled.md

       1. For MTPDU use local path, e.g. `app.mtp.desktop://test`
 3. Copy your MTPW `CLIENT_ID` and `CLIENT_SECRET` into your MTPDU `.env` file.
 4. Set the `MTP_WEB_AUTH_URL` value to the MTPW server
-   1. the default \(production server\) is `https://mtp.trekview.org/authorize`
-   2. the staging server you can user for testing is `https://map-the-paths-develop.herokuapp.com/authorize`
-   3. If you are running a development instance of MTPW, this will be your local server address
+   1. If you are running a development instance of MTPW, this will be your local server address

 ### 2. Sequence List